albiebabie/twitter_followers_app/README.md

-# Coherent
+# Twitter Followers App

-In a framework and language of your choice build an application that will:
+#### Objectives:

-1. oAuth to Twitter
+1. OAuth to Twitter
 2. Pull back a list of followers
 3. Store the details of the followers in a database of your choice
 4. Display a list of the followers.
 5. Deploy the application to Heroku.

-Commit your code to a public github repo and supply this along with the demonstration app.
+#### Things to do:

+1. TDD the application
+2. Make the application CRUD ready
+3. Add styling